Skip to main content

 • Description

-• Master class: base class for joins
+• Master class: original class for joins

 • Master class alias